Creative businesses like Raleigh Denim Workshop Generate 189,030 North Carolina Jobs

 The growth of the creative sector — both nonprofit and private sector creative businesses — has contributed to the strength and resilience of North Carolina’s economy.
 Communities with a strong arts presence draw people who want to live, work or visit there.

 The state’s nonprofit arts and culture sector transforms lives, builds stronger communities and strengthens North Carolina’s economy, supporting nearly 72,000 full time-equivalent jobs and returning $201.5 million to local and state government.

 North Carolina has 189,030 total direct jobs within its creative industries (nonprofit and private business), more than 3-percent of the state’s workforce.
-North Carolina’s creative industries account for 381,974 direct and indirect jobs, more than 6-percent of the state’s workforce.
+North Carolina’s creative industries account for 381,974 direct and indirect jobs, nearly 7-percent of the state’s workforce.

 Artists, local arts councils, and nonprofit arts groups attract and retain creative workers.

 An Arts Infrastructure in All 100 Counties Keeps Our State Competitive

 The arts help communities prosper as part of a well-diversified 21st-century economy: the arts provide jobs, attract visitors, create innovative products and shape community vitality.
 The N.C.
 Arts Council works to ensure that citizens can fully utilize the arts to build vibrant communities for future generations.